XiaoyuLiu198/Streaming-Data-Server/README.md

 ## Pipeline construction
-There are several ways to deploy the above tasks:
-1. Deploy with Airflow(cons: inconvenient to tune hyper-parameters) (see dag1.py for code)
+Deploy with Airflow(cons: inconvenient to tune hyper-parameters) (see dag_twitter.py for code)
-2. Deploy all the tasks on AWS, services include S3(for storage), Sagemaker(for ML), Kinesis(to replace Kafka), EC2(schedule and compute)